List of EastEnders characters introduced in 2017: Bronson

 Bronson is a dog belonging to the Taylor family, Karen Taylor (Lorraine Stanley), Keanu Taylor (Danny Walters), Keegan Baker (Zack Morris), Bernadette Taylor (Clair Norris), Riley Taylor (Tom Jacobs) and Chatham Taylor (Alfie Jacobs).
 He first appears in the episode broadcast on 15 June 2017, and makes his last appearance in the episode broadcast on 15 March 2021.

-The Taylor's arrive on Albert Square and upset the residents with their rowdy behaviour.
+The Taylors arrive on Albert Square and upset the residents with their rowdy behaviour.
 Bronson ends up in the park pond after Kush Kazemi (Davood Ghadami) stops him tugging on Denise Fox's (Diane Parish) bag, which angers Keegan.
 PC Jaz Jones (Charlie de Melo) arrives at Kush's flat to speak to him about the incident, but Kush does not give a statement.
 Jaz visits Karen and Keegan, who also refuse to make a complaint.
 Bronson goes missing during the gas explosion, but Shirley Carter (Linda Henry) finds him in the community centre.
 When Janet Mitchell (Grace) is knocked over accidentally by Tina Carter (Luisa Bradshaw-White), Janet's father Billy Mitchell (Perry Fenwick) wants to get Janet a dog.
 Karen agrees that Billy can have Bronson for a few nights for Janet.
 When Karen fails to repay a loan shark, he comes to remove the family's belongings and takes Bronson, which distresses them.
 Keanu returns home with Bronson after finding him in the park.
 In March 2021 Bronson falls ill, and a vet recommends that he be put to sleep, as his body is failing in his old age.
 Though Bailey Baker (Kara-Leah Fernandes) initially objects, they ultimately go ahead with it, and Bronson dies with the Taylors at his side.

 The character was announced on 10 May 2017.
 Stanley called Bronson's portrayer Cyrus, a cross between a Staffordshire Bull Terrier and Bullmastiff, "beautiful" and "gorgeous".
 A "specific dog" was chosen to work alongside child actors Alfie and Tom Jacobs.
 Another dog took on the role of Bronson when Cyrus had a knee operation, but the decision to keep the replacement dog permanently was taken due to Cyrus' health and welfare.